 Its plumage features shades of gray with some brownish tones on top and lighter grey below.

-The underside of its tail has white feathers that contrast against their otherwise monochromatic coloration; this feature gives them their name as they often flick their tails when alarmed or excited like cats do.
+The underside of its tail has white feathers contrasting against their otherwise monochromatic coloration; this feature gives them their name as they often flick their tails when alarmed or excited as cats do.

-They are omnivorous but mainly feed on insects such as caterpillars, grasshoppers, and beetles while also eating fruits like berries or cherries during summer months.
+They are omnivorous but mainly feed on insects such as caterpillars, grasshoppers, and beetles while eating fruits like berries or cherries during summer.

 Kingdom | Animalia |